ChameleonCloud/docs/source/getting-started/index.rst

    For example, if you want to use a `GPU v100`_ node, you must use the |CHI@UC| site, which is the only site where the node is available.
-Some hardware is available at multiple sites, but it is always a good idea to check at which site your preferred hardware is located to save yourself some confusion or trouble later down the line.
+Some hardware is available at multiple sites, but it is always a good idea to check where your preferred hardware is located to save yourself some confusion or trouble later down the line.

 In this getting started demo, we will work with the ``Compute Cascadelake R``